Adrenix/Nostalgic-Tweaks/README.md

 ![Config Search](https://github.com/user-attachments/assets/3f57502a-1f58-4773-a7e6-76a1e01fb06a)

 ### Config Management
 The config menu also comes with a config management overlay.
-TO open the overlay, click the `Manage` button in the bottom-left corner of the screen.
+To open the overlay, click the `Manage` button in the bottom-left corner of the screen.
 In this overlay you can create and manage config backup files, create and manage config presets, import and export (_client and server_) config files, perform server operations on servers with Nostalgic Tweaks installed, and quickly toggle a lot of tweaks all at once.
 Each section of the overlay comes with a uniquely crafted user interface to assit with tweak and config management.

 ![config_manage](https://github.com/user-attachments/assets/304f63ba-5941-450f-8faf-2169337e7d95)